-When you share your campaign, Facebook looks at the images in your campaign to generate a thumbnail or "icon" for the post.
-In this article, you’ll learn a couple different ways you can designate which image Facebook uses from the Design step of the Campaign Builder and in custom-coded templates.
+When you share your campaign, Facebook looks at the images in your campaign to generate a thumbnail for the post.
+In this article, you’ll learn a couple different ways to designate the image Facebook uses from the Design step of the Campaign Builder and in custom-coded templates.
 However, if you design a campaign using one of our templates, we strongly recommend using our powerful Social Cards feature to customize both the image and the text that displays when you share your campaign.

 In this article: